-- 1. The MSc Business in Society (CROHO number 65008) is offered on a full-time basis and the language of instruction is English. - 2.
+- 1. The MSc Business in Society (CROHO number 65008) is offered on a full-time basis and the language of instruction is English.
+This programme is offered as a joint degree of the University of Amsterdam and the Vrije Universiteit Amsterdam. - 2.
 The programme has a workload of 120 EC, 60 ECTS in the first year, and 60 in the second.